 What are the key portfolio financials for selecting the right projects?

 A company is expected to increase its value, over time.
-It does so by growing with returns which are above its cost of capital.
+It does so by growing with returns that are above its cost of capital.

 A company can be seen as a selection of projects – a project portfolio.
 Its valuation is based on expectations of future cash flows.
 Generated by both existing businesses (“old projects”) and future businesses (“new projects”).
 (A company, especially if smaller, may replace the word businesses with Operations, or Business As Usual, BAU for short).